 I am a qualified nurse and trained at the University of Central Lancashire, qualifying in 1999.
 Totalling 30 years of care/nursing experience my passion lies with care homes and I have extensive management experience as a home manager including troubleshooting, care home turnaround and Regional management.
 These areas have given me a wealth of knowledge and decided to come back into the daily running of the care home after being out and about travelling many miles.
 I am proud to be part of the team here at The Grand and to work for New Care working towards their vision.
 My team and I are dedicated to making each day different and special for residents.
 The care we deliver is person-centred, ensuring that individual needs and requirements are met.
 It is important to us that residents retain as much independence as possible with support to continue pursuing the interests and hobbies they have always enjoyed.
 Personal hobbies and interests include family, Horse riding and my three West Highland Terriers Dave, Dottie & Alfie, A family unit themselves – you may see them in the home occasionally.

-I have worked at New Care for 3 years and enjoyed my time at Ruddington Manor but transferred to The Grand for a new challenge recently.
-I enjoy my job as residential lead and I am able to have automy in my role which help me thrive and feel satisfied in my role.
-Its ‘Grand at the Grand’ as we say and New Care look after their staff members really well.
-Every day is a different day and I love that we can make our residents lives special.
+I have worked at New Care for 4 years and enjoyed my time at Ruddington Manor but transferred to The Grand for a new challenge a year ago.
+I enjoy my job as Care Manager and now ecstatic to be successful in my new role as the Deputy Manager.
+I am able to have autonomy in my role which help me thrive and feel satisfied in my role.
+It's ‘Grand at the Grand’ as we say and New Care look after their staff members really well with excellent opportunities for promotions, i can vouch for that.
+Every day is a different day and I love that we can make our residents' lives special.
 I love seeing them smile every day.

 Anca Periat, Home Administrator